Alwin-sabu-2006/Customer-Insurance-Purchase-prediction/Readme.md

 # Customer Purchase Prediction & Model Comparison
+This project was built as part of my Internship with Internforte.
 This project is a Jupyter/Google Colab notebook that demonstrates a complete machine learning workflow for a binary classification problem.
 The goal is to predict whether a customer will purchase a product based on their **Age** and **Estimated Salary**.

 The notebook's primary feature is a "bake-off," where five different classification algorithms are trained and evaluated to determine the most effective model for this dataset.